singingwolfboy/netlify-home/_posts/2016-01-12-ddos-attacks-and-dns-records.md

 The DDoS attack was a large, mostly UDP based, volumetric attack sending more than 40GB/s of sustained traffic and overwhelming the network switch in front of the balancer.

-Fortunately, the large majority of netlify sites kept working without any interruption of service as our system automatically detected the attack and started routing traffic away from Rackspace's Chicago data center.
+Fortunately, the large majority of Netlify sites kept working without any interruption of service as our system automatically detected the attack and started routing traffic away from Rackspace's Chicago data center.

 However, a small number of sites were affected and down from this.
 They differed from the rest by how their DNS was setup and they were primarily sites that were using the root domain as their canonical domain, rather than prefixing their site with www.

-As soon as we detected the problem, we tried to identify all sites affected by the DDoS attack and sent out instructions on how to mitigate this by changing a DNS record and directed them to the netlify docs that recommends a C-name setup as this prevents downtime from exactly this type of attack.
+As soon as we detected the problem, we tried to identify all sites affected by the DDoS attack and sent out instructions on how to mitigate this by changing a DNS record and directed them to the Netlify docs that recommends a C-name setup as this prevents downtime from exactly this type of attack.

 ## To WWW or not to WWW

-Our site for netlify is hosted on www.netlify.com, rather than netlify.com
+Our site for Netlify is hosted on www.netlify.com, rather than netlify.com

 We call `netlify.com` the `apex` domain or `root` domain.